From NSW Police:

 There will be a 4WD ambulance on course.
 There will be a designated First AID response team in two vehicles on course.
 There will also be First AID trained volunteers at each of the rest stops.

 The local ambulance command has been told about the event.
 In the case of emergency please call the Event Emergency Number: TBC

 Emergency medical staff will be clearly identified with high-vis vests and name tags.

 Insurance is compulsory.
 During the registration process, you will be asked to note your current insurance cover and insurance number.
 Your current insurance will need to cover you for the Bowral Classic day event.
 If you do not have the appropriate insurance, you will be asked to take out day insurance, Personal Accident Cover.
 The cost of this cover is $10 per rider.
-Please click here for the Product Disclosure Statement.
+Please click here for the Insurance FAQs.

-- A ride sheet including your seat post number.
-Please attach this to your bike.
+- A Rider Front Plate, including your seat post number and timing sticker (excluding 35km Social riders).
+Please attach this to your bike’s front plate with the cable ties included in your registration kit.
 It is forbidden to alter, cut or fold your stickers.

 If you are away from the Event Village and unable to go to the Info Point, you can call one of the two Ride Hotlines.
 These numbers will be distributed prior to the event.

 On Sunday morning, on the corner of Bong Bong and Boolwey Streets there will be a Drop Bag Car.